joe-crick/calendar-model/readme.md

 ![Current Version](https://img.shields.io/badge/version-0.0.1-green.svg)

-# Calendar Model: Simple Calendar Data
+# Simple Calendar Data

 The idea behind Calendar Model is simple: Make it easy to get and work with calendrical data.
 Calendar Model only cares about the data, leaving the presentation of the data up to you.
+In addition, while Calendar Model provides default implementations for all its functionality, you can override most of the defaults.

+Calendar Model is implemented as a set of functions.
+These functions can be queried to return result sets.
+Each result set contains a collection \(Array\) of `Day` objects.

-Calendar Model generates Sets \(Arrays\) of `Day` objects.
-A `Day` object is a decorated JS `Date`.
+> A `Day` object is a decorated JS `Date`.
 It extends `Date` with a few convenience methods, and an `events` \(Array\) property.
+>
+> An `event` is an arbitrary set of data \(Array\) associated with a `Day`.

+Calendar Model exposes functions that return the following categories of result sets:

+* Month \(by default 5 weeks\)
+* Week \(by default 7 days\)
+* Day

-Calendar Model can create two types of `sets`:
+Month and Week expose functions that can create two types of `sets`:

-* Flat: A one-dimensional Arr
+* Flat: A one-dimensional Array
 * Nested: A two-dimensional Array.
 Nested `sets` are useful when you want a collection of Week `sets`.

 Day queries only return Flat sets.

-An `event` is an arbitrary set of data associated with a `Day`.Calendar Model comes with a default event binder, or you can provide your own.
-You can create calendars with, or without, events.

 ### Install from NPM